Mapping Terrorist and Violent Attacks in Afghanistan in 2021 (Credits: SpecialEurasia, Author: Giuliano Bifolchi)

 This year, Afghanistan has faced several problems after the U.S. troops’ complete withdrawal from the country and the Taliban’s rise to power.
 Terrorism is one of the main threats and challenges in contemporary Afghanistan, and this negative trend seems not to be stopped with the establishment of the Taliban interim Government.

 Mapping and monitoring terrorist and violent attacks in the Afghan territory might help to visualise and understand how and where this phenomenon has heavily influenced the life of the local population.
 For this purpose, we elaborated an interactive map.
-Even though we collected several sources in different languages and we tried to report all the principal terrorist or violent attacks in Afghanistan and their victims’ number, we must admit that it was not possible to mention any single event and also report the correct number of casualties because of lack of information which might produce valuable and solid Intelligence.
+Even though we collected several sources in different languages and we tried to report all the principal terrorist or violent attacks in Afghanistan and their victims’ numbers, we must admit that it was not possible to mention any single event and also report the correct number of casualties because of lack of information which might produce valuable and solid Intelligence.

 In this map, it is possible to monitor terrorist and violent attacks during the entire 2021 in Afghanistan.
 In black icons, we reported the events before August 15th, 2021, when the Taliban conquered the Afghan capital Kabul.
 In red icons, we reported terrorist attacks during the Taliban interim Government, which experienced the rise of the Islamic State-Khorasan (IS-K) as one of the most active terrorist organisations in the country.